Intermediate Entrance Exam 2021-2022 Dates:

 Once you are on the approved list (you passed!), you will not need to take the exam again.
-At the time you decide to actually enroll in Accounting 3311, you will need to call the Department (817.272.7029) and let them know the specific section in which you intend to enroll.
+At the time you decide to actually enroll in Accounting 3311, you will need to email the Department at email@example.com and let them know the specific section in which you intend to enroll.
 The Department will code MyMav to allow this enrollment to occur.
-When you call, please be prepared to provide your student ID number, the section number in which you wish to enroll, and the date of the exam you passed.
+When you email, forward the email you received confirming you passed.
+Also include the section number and semester you wish to enroll.

 What if I fail?